Matthew Leifheit

 Matthew Leifheit (born 1988) is an American photographer, writer, magazine-editor, publisher, and professor.
 He is based in Brooklyn, New York.

 Early life and education

-Leifheit was born in 1988 and raised in Chicago, Illinois.
+Leifheit was born in 1988 and raised in Marshfield, Wisconsin.
 As of 2022, only day (12) was publicly known of his exact birthdate.
 He attended the Rhode Island School of Design (RISD), graduating in 2011 with a Bachelor of Fine Arts degree in Photography.
 In 2015, Leifheit enrolled at Yale University graduating in 2017, receiving a Master of Fine Arts degree.

 Publishing

 MATTE Magazine

 In 2010, while at RISD, Leifheit founded MATTE Magazine, a magazine platform for new ideas in photography which he edits and publishes.
 MATTE Magazine often features a photographer's work, a portrait of the photographer by Leifheit, and an interview of the artist conducted by Leifheit.

 Vice magazine

 After graduating RISD, Leifheit was hired as photo-editor by Vice.
 While a photo-editor at Vice, Leifheit put a photograph by Robert Mapplethorpe on the cover of the 2014 fashion issue.
 In 2016, he wrote an article featuring the work of Neil Winokur, highlighting an "overlooked" photographer with work in many museum collections including Museum of Modern Art and the Metropolitan Museum of Art.